 My symphonies are sperm

 On paper Leif Segerstam's symphonies don't look promising.
-More than 300 in total, each lasting only around half an hour but needing only two pages of score, and many requiring no conductor.
+More than 300 in total, each lasting only around half an hour but needing only two pages of score, and some requiring no conductor.
 All underwritten by the philosophy that "My symphonies are sperm.
 There is strength in numbers.
 Some will survive to take evolution forward".
 (So my headline is a genuine pull quote, not Slipped Disc-style clickbait).

+Anyone acquainted with his authoritative Sibelius and Rautavaara will know that with Segerstam unconventional does not mean unacceptable.
 There is a method in what many will view as his madness.
 In the deliberate absence of a conductor the musicians are cued by certain specified signals given by different instruments in turn.
 The aim is to release the players' latent creativity which is normally suppressed by the highly prescriptive Western classical tradition.

 Segerstam explained that "I wanted a performance to be a creative event, not a Prussian ploughing competition.
 Which is what bar lines remind me of".
 Because his symphonies have a defined but loose structure, the resulting rolls of orchestral thunder juxtaposed with mystical tranquility evoke rather than repel.
 Think Mahler on LSD rather than Cornelius Cardew on a good day.